PressureTech™

 Download and install the AKTV8 PressureTech™ app from the Google Play Store for Android devices or the Apple App Store for Apple devices.

-After opening the PressureTech™ app, you will be taken to the “My Vehicles” page.
+After opening the PressureTech™ app, you will be taken to the “Drive Mode” page.
 This page allows you to view vehicles and configure app settings.

 Step Two: App Settings